 Key Words: Entrepreneurship, partnership, network, cable, test equipment, human resources.

 There is no DVD available for this case.

-A 21-page case teaching package, written by Julian Lange, is available for this case, which includes a transcript of a discussion with the principals and students.
-The teaching package also includes strategies for case presentation, key concepts, solutions to the assignment questions in the case, and suggestions for the most effective ways to work this case into a course.
+A five page case teaching package, written by Julian Lange, is available for this case.
+The teaching package includes strategies for case presentation, key concepts, solutions to the assignment questions in the case, and suggestions for the most effective ways to work this case into a course.